An Overview of Alnico

 Alnico Magnets derive their magnetic properties and their name from their main constituents – aluminum, nickel, and cobalt.
 They have the widest range of temperature stability of any standard magnetic material.
 Other characteristics include high induction as well as relatively high energy.
 Manufacture is by sintering or casting.

 We stock Alnico magnets in grades 5, 8, and 2.
-Alnico magnets are your best choice for applications exposed to operating temperatures above 400° Fahrenheit.
-Up to 1000°F, they maintain about 85 percent of their room-temperature magnetic properties, and changes in magnetization are reversible.
+Alnico magnets are your best choice for applications exposed to operating temperatures above 400° F. Up to 1000° F, they maintain about 85 percent of their room-temperature magnetic properties, and changes in magnetization are reversible.
 See the Stock Magnet Specifications table on the Learn About Magnets page for detailed information.

 Sintered Alnico has marginally lower magnetic properties, but better mechanical properties, than cast Alnico.
 Both are hard and brittle materials.
 They require skillful machining that is best performed on specialized equipment.
 The MMPA Standards for Alnico magnets state, in part: “These are materials used primarily for their magnetic capabilities…without regard to their mechanical properties.
 Therefore, it is generally not recommended that these materials be used for structural or decorative purposes.”
 Alnico magnets can be pressed directly into nonmagnetic materials.
 For steel pressings, they should be enclosed in a nonferrous bushing.
 When specifications call for extremely tight tolerances or complex, non-standard shapes that will require considerable machining, magnetic materials that are easier to work with than Alnico should be considered.